For pen and touchscreen computers

 - Standard only 32bit windows can be resized to sizes bigger then the screen.

-If you need to resize your 64 applications you can load the 64 bit extension.
+If you need to resize your 64bit applications than you can need to load the

 downloads of the latest versions.